TheAlgorithms/Python/README.md

 ![Complexity Graphs](https://github.com/prateekiiest/Python/blob/master/sorts/sortinggraphs.png)

+Comparing the sorting algorithms:
-Choosing of a sort technique-Quicksort is a very fast algorithm but can be pretty tricky to implement ,Bubble sort is a slow algorithm but is very easy to implement.
+-Quicksort is a very fast algorithm but can be pretty tricky to implement -Bubble sort is a slow algorithm but is very easy to implement.
 To sort small sets of data, bubble sort may be a better option since it can be implemented quickly, but for larger datasets, the speedup from quicksort might be worth the trouble implementing the algorithm.